DUI by Direct File Information

 The attorneys at the Sammis Law Firm represent individuals charged with DUI filed by direct information in Tampa and Plant City for Hillsborough County, in St. Petersburg and Clearwater for Pinellas County, and for New Port Richey and Dade City in Pasco County, FL.

-If you received a DUI by Direct File Information summons then contact an experienced attorney at the Sammis Law Firm to discuss the case.
 We can also help you fight an administrative suspension at the DHSMV Bureau of Administrative Reviews office.

 Call (813) 250-0500.